Jack Lang (Australian politician): The Crisis of 1931–1932

-In response, Lang withdrew all the state's funds from government bank accounts and held them at Trades Hall in cash, so the federal government could not gain access to the money.
+In response, Lang withdrew all the state's funds from government bank accounts and held them at the Trades Hall in cash, so the federal government could not gain access to the money.
 The Governor, Sir Philip Game, a retired Royal Air Force officer, advised Lang that in his view this action was illegal and that if Lang did not reverse it he would dismiss the government.
 Lang stood firm, and on 13 May 1932, the Governor withdrew Lang's commission and appointed the UAP leader, Bertram Stevens, as premier.
 Stevens immediately called an election, at which Labor was heavily defeated.

 Gerald Stone, in his book 1932, states that there is evidence that Lang considered arresting the Governor to prevent the Governor from dismissing him, (which Lang admitted in his own book, The Turbulent Years).
 The possibility was sufficiently high that the armed forces of the Commonwealth were put on alert.
 Andrew Moore and Michael Cathcart, among others, have put forward the possibility that such a clash would have seen the Commonwealth Armed Forces fighting the New South Wales Police.

 This was the first case of an Australian government with the confidence of the lower house of Parliament being dismissed by a Vice-Regal representative, the second case being when Governor-General Sir John Kerr dismissed Gough Whitlam's government on 11 November 1975 (which Lang would not live to see by just 45 days).
 Game himself felt his decision was the right one, despite the fact that he had no personal animosity towards Lang.
 On 2 July 1932 Game wrote to his mother-in-law: "Still with all his faults of omission and commission I had and still have a personal liking for Lang and a great deal of sympathy for his ideals and I did not at all relish being forced to dismiss him.
 But I felt faced with the alternative of doing so or reducing the job of Governor all over the Empire to a farce."
 Lang himself, despite objecting to his dismissal conceded afterwards that he too liked Game, regarding him as fair and polite, and having had good relations with him.